 Launching nationwide in January 2018 – Online learning content for Foundation Unit 300 Work with Parents.

-SHS Knowledge Suite offers online learning modules on a variety of topics to support working with children and families, including Child Sexual Exploitation, Fuel Poverty, Autism Awareness, and much more.
-Also included are an extensive range of downloadable best practice resources to support the work.
-Access is granted for up to 5 staff members of your choosing.
+Our online learning includes modules on a variety of topics to support working with children and families, including Child Sexual Exploitation, Fuel Poverty, Autism Awareness, and much more.
+Access is granted for up to 5 staff members of your choosing for one year.

 These one day workshops, available nationally, are designed to increase awareness and provide practical tools to support staff across your school.
 The workshops are solution-focused and pick up on four important topics for schools.
 Current workshops available are: Introduction to Safeguarding, Maximising Parental Engagement, Increasing Attendance, Effectively Managing Transitions, and Ready for School (Early Years and Ready for Secondary School).